WGBH/AAPB2/app/views/exhibits/first-amendment/protests-60s-70s.md

 - [Raised My Hand To Volunteer](/catalog/https://exhibits.lib.unc.edu/exhibits/show/protest): Want to learn more about student protests?
 Check out this exhibit by the University of North Carolina at Chapel Hill.
 It provides an overview of 1960s student protests at UNC through “digitized documents, images, and other archival materials.”

-- [Catching the Wave: Photographs of the Women’s Movement](https://www.radcliffe.harvard.edu/schlesinger-library/exhibition/catching-the-wave): This resource from Harvard’s Schlesinger Library provides a rich sample of photographs from the Women’s Movement from feminist photographers Bettye Lane and Freda Leinwand.
+- [Catching the Wave: Photographs of the Women's Movement](https://www.radcliffe.harvard.edu/schlesinger-library/exhibition/catching-the-wave): This resource from Harvard's Schlesinger Library provides a rich sample of photographs from the Women's Movement from feminist photographers Bettye Lane and Freda Leinwand.

 - [Chicago: Law and Disorder](https://www.google.com/culturalinstitute/beta/exhibit/wRHhmq8J): This exhibit from the Chicago History Museum covers the 1968 Democratic Convention through photographs, documents, and ephemera.